-Jazz means freedom in the outline plans.
-Express ideas, mix the languages, communicate in the best way to make understood.
+Jazz means freedom.
+Express ideas, mix languages, communicate in the best way to make [yourself] understood.
 Jazz is sharing, participation, unity.
-Jazz is beauty, the beauty that only music can grow in people’s hearts.
-But jazz is also the conflict, the constructive one, that makes you grow and makes grow a community.
-In Matera from 30 years jazz is the territory, jazz is community, jazz is friendship and these are the ingredients that tie together a group of friends who have a common passion since 1985: love for their land and love for freedom.
-With this spirit was born the Onyx Jazz Club in Matera, to introduce jazz to those who still have not had a chance to know him.
+Jazz is beauty–the beauty that only music can grow in people’s hearts.
+But jazz is also conflict, the constructive one, that makes you grow and makes a community grow.
+With this spirit was born the Onyx Jazz Club in Matera–to introduce jazz to those who still have not had a chance to know him.

-The International Jazz Day is a ackowledgment to all musicians, especially blacks, that through music had the courage to overturn rules.
+International Jazz Day is a acknowledgement to all musicians that through music one can have the courage to overturn rules.
 April 30th is a recognition to all those who believe in freedom of expression.
-April 30 is a recognition to a group of women and men in Basilicata, in Matera, that thanks to jazz, feel citizens of the world.
+April 30th is a recognition to a group of women and men in Basilicata, in Matera, that thanks to jazz, feel like citizens of the world.

-The Onyx Jazz Club in Matera plans workshops, lessons on jazz and two important festivals, a winter and a summer one: the Gezziamoci.
-For thirty years, we are on the territory for the promotion of culture and jazz music.
-The international Jazz Day is an event that could not miss in the annual program of our association.
-Like every year, the day of April 30th was preceded by lectures and meetings on jazz for the people who want to understand the important of the Jazz Day.
+The Onyx Jazz Club in Matera plans workshops, lessons on jazz and two important festivals.
+For 30 years, we are on the territory for the promotion of culture and jazz music.
+International Jazz Day is an event we could not miss in the annual program of our association.
+Every year, the day of April 30th is preceded by lectures and meetings on jazz for the people who want to understand the importance of the Jazz Day.

-In Matera, on April 30th, we will see many young people and lots of people having fun about jazz and the way we do culture.
-For this reason we call all the Matera schools to participate in the Jazz Day.
-It would be nice give the hospitality in the next editions in Matera, European Capital of Culture in 2019, to the young students of the Thelonius Monk Institute and their teachers and create a dialogue with them, as has already happened in 2012/2013.
+In Matera, on April 30th, we will see lots of people, including many young people, having fun with jazz and the way we do culture.
+For this reason we call on all the Matera schools to participate in the Jazz Day.